 - Ideal for families: cots, and sofabeds in the cottages; a kids' pool; a safe environment for older kids to run free; farm animals to feed and bikes

-- We love the newer stone cottages - each with a private plunge pool.
-Both are very stylish and the perfect size for a family of four
+- We love the newer stylish stone cottages - each with a private plunge pool or hot tub

 - A good base for visiting the archaeological sites of Phaestos and Gortys, and the unspoilt beaches of Crete’s glorious south coast